andreww/fox/DoX/FoX_sax.md

         character(len=*), intent(in)     :: msg
       end subroutine error_handler`

-Triggered when a normal parsing error is encountered.
+Triggered when a [error](http://www.w3.org/TR/REC-xml/#dt-error) is encountered in parsing.
 Parsing will cease after this event.
+(NB Note that according to the XML specification, parsers MAY recoved continue parsing after an error.
+FoX will not.)

+Note that FoX is not entirely compliant with the standard; both normal errors and fatal errors will be reported through the error_handler; fatalError_handler below is currently inactive.

 * `fatalError_handler
       subroutine fatalError_handler(msg)
         character(len=*), intent(in)     :: msg
       end subroutine fatalError_handler`

-Triggered when a fatal parsing error is encountered.
+Triggered when a [fatal error](http://www.w3.org/TR/REC-xml/#dt-fatal) is encountered in parsing.
 Parsing will cease after this event.

+Note that FoX is not entirely compliant with the standard; both normal errors and fatal errors will be reported through the error_handler above; fatalError_handler is currently inactive.

 * `warning_handler
       subroutine warning_handler(msg)